NeZLiPand/Customer-Hub/README.md

 ###
 This parameter determines whether the JPA session will be open for viewing (Open Session in View) during an HTTP request.
 It controls access to lazy-loaded data after the transaction has ended.
 Possible values:

-- true — the JPA session remains open after the transaction ends, allowing lazy loading of data within the HTTP request.
+- true — the JPA session remains open after the transaction ends, allowing lazy loading of data within the HTTP request;

 - false — the JPA session closes after the transaction ends, and lazy loading outside the transaction will throw a LazyInitializationException.